Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**
- ChainSafe is a long-standing friend of The Web3 Foundation and has collaborated on several projects over the past few years.
+ ChainSafe is a long-standing friend of The Mintbase and has collaborated on several projects over the past few years.
 It was through this relationship that ChainSafe was made aware of the Maintenance Grant program.
 It is also worth noting that ChainSafe has been awarded W3F grant funding for other projects in the past, one such being Gossamer.